g-jozsef/sampling-framework-aux/README.md

 # Sampling Framework Aux
 Auxiliary repository for Sampling Framework

+## Structure of this repository

+    .
+    ├── datasets                        # Contains the data streams, their metadata and the burst configurations │   ├── no_burst                    # Base dataset with no bursts │   ├── light_burst                 # Light burst configuration and the visualization of light burst │   └── heavy_burst                 # Heavy burst configuration and the visualization of heavy burst ├── state_of_the_art_measurement    # All of the metrics for state of the art algorithms │   ├── hellinger_distance          # Hellinger distance, time and memory metrics │   │   ├── no_burst                # Measurements with no burst
+    │   │   ├── light_burst             # Measurements with light burst
+    │   │   └── heavy_burst             # Measurements with heavy burst
+    │   └── imbalance_error             # Imbalance error
+    │       ├── no_burst                # Measurements with no burst
+    │       ├── light_burst             # Measurements with light burst
+    │       └── heavy_burst             # Measurements with heavy burst
+    ├── our_algorithms_measurement      # All of the metrics for our algorithms │   ├── hellinger_distance          # Hellinger distance, time and memory metrics
+    │   │   ├── no_burst                # Measurements with no burst
+    │   │   ├── light_burst             # Measurements with light burst
+    │   │   └── heavy_burst             # Measurements with heavy burst
+    │   └── imbalance_error             # Imbalance error
+    │       ├── no_burst                # Measurements with no burst
+    │       ├── light_burst             # Measurements with light burst
+    │       └── heavy_burst             # Measurements with heavy burst
+    └── README.md

+## Measurements

 The measurements were made on a 6 core, 12 thread Ryzen 3600 CPU clocked at 3.6Ghz with 16GB of RAM.

 We used concept drifts where the midpoint of the drift is at the midpoint of the data stream.